The Atiyah-Bott formula and connectivity in chiral Koszul duality: Factorizability of

 \end{cor}

 Now, by Lemma~\ref{lem:stab_decay_equivalence_Ran_case}, to show that $\coChev_{\coFil}$ and $\coChev_{\gr}$ satisfy the $\stab$ and $\decay$ conditions respectively, it suffices to show that $\coChev_{\gr}$ satisfies the $\decay$ condition.
-However, this is also a direct consequence of the fact that the shriek-pullback functor is left exact and $\matheur{C}^{>n}$ is preserved under limits (for any stable infinity category $\matheur{C}$ with a $t$-structure), and we are done.
+However, this is also a direct consequence of the fact that the shriek-pullback functor is left exact and $\matheur{C}^{>n}$ is preserved under limits (for any stable infinity category $\matheur{C}$ with a $t$-structure).
+Altogether, we have thus proved that all functors in the diagram~\eqref{eq:addCoFil_trick_main_diagram} above land in the correct categories.